Why are you sailing around the world?

 I worked for a few years in the tech sector, and am now surviving off my modest savings.
 Tarka is a small, old boat, and didn’t cost much to buy, and doesn’t cost a whole lot to maintain.
 Surprisingly, sailing around the world doesn’t have to be expensive.

 At sea, I am mostly self-reliant.
 The biggest recurring expenses are food, fuel, and health insurance (if you have it).
-On the other hand, boat-maintenance generally involves big-ticket expenses and the can add up.
+On the other hand, boat-maintenance generally involves big-ticket expenses and they can add up.
 With Tarka, I budgeted 100% of the purchase cost for maintenance, rigging, and new sails.

 What do your friends think?